Anuken/Mindustry/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help fix the issue.
+about: Create a report to help fix an issue.
 ---

 [Platform]: # (Android/iOS/Mac/Windows/Linux/Web)

-[Build]: # (The build number in the bottom left corner of main menu)
+[Build]: # (The build number under the title in the main menu.
+Required.)

 [Issue]: # (Explain your issue in detail, possibly including the steps to reproduce it.)